Divyesh-Johri/soma/README.md

 ### Prepare Body Model and Co.
 <img alt="alt text" src="images/smplx_dir.png" title="SMPL-X Directory"/>

-Obtain a SMPL-X locked head body model for SOMA from [this link](https://smpl-x.is.tue.mpg.de/download.php).
+Obtain a SMPL-X locked head body model for SOMA (SMPL-X with removed head bun, NPZ+PKL) from [this link](https://smpl-x.is.tue.mpg.de/download.php).
 Also, download the [extra smplx data](https://download.is.tue.mpg.de/download.php?domain=soma&sfile=smplx/extra_smplx_data.tar.bz2) and place it in ``` work/support_files/smplx ``` as you see in the above image.